koorchik/perl6-livr-advent-calendar-post/README.md

 1. As I mentioned before, for the validator there is not difference between any of the rules.
 It treats "trim", "default", "required", "nested_object" the same way.
 2. Rules are applied one after another.
 Output of a rule will be passed to the input of the next rule.
 It is like a bash pipe ```echo ' EMail@Gmail.COM ' | trim | required | email | to_lc```
-3. $input-data will be NEVER changed. $outpu-data is data you use after the validation.
+3. $input-data will be NEVER changed. $output-data is data you use after the validation.

 ### Example 4: Custom rules

-You can use aliases as custom rules but sometimes it is not enaugh.
+You can use aliases as custom rules but sometimes it is not enough.
 It is absolutely fine to write a custom rule.
 You can do almost everything with custom rules.

 Usually, in WebbyLab we have several custom rules almost in every of our project.
 Moreover, you can organize custom rules as a separate reusable module (even upload it to CPAN).